gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

-# The Adaptive Acquisition Framework: The Pathways
+# The Pathways: The Adaptive Acquisition Framework

 ## Learning Objectives